KshitijSrivastava/Voice-Based-Tone-Classification-and-Person-Identification/index.md

 ## Results

-Although our letter detection and person identification was not perfect in every aspect, the operation of the project works as expected.
-It was able to recognize the letters we spoke into the microphone circuit with great accuracy and allows accurate estimations of the user's voice in addition recognize the user who is speaking.
+Although our letter detection and person identification was not perfect in every aspect, the operation of the project worked as expected.
+It was able to recognize the letters we spoke into the microphone circuit with great accuracy and it allowed accurate estimation of the user's voice in addition of recognizing the user who has spoken.

 [![Aayush Speaking Oo](http://img.youtube.com/vi/WSseICapUB0/0.jpg)](http://www.youtube.com/watch?v=WSseICapUB0 "Aayush Speaking Oo")